-You have arrived at that point-you are ready to have a baby.
-This decision is full of excitement, questions, emotion and probably a td bit of fear.
+You have arrived at that point — you are ready to have a baby.
+This moment is full of excitement, questions, emotion and probably a tad bit of fear.
 Now that you've made this life-changing decision, what's next?
 How can you best prepare to dive into this journey?
 A good first step is to find an OB/GYN to partner with.
 If you already have a doctor, they are likely to advise you about preparing your body for pregnancy with a healthy lifestyle.

 A key part of a healthy lifestyle is making sure you eat right.
 There is a wealth of information available about healthy diets, but when preparing for pregnancy you should pay special attention to a balanced diet that includes items such as folic acid.
 If you need additional instruction with your nutritional goals, Texas Health hospitals are here to help.